Survive The Onset

 Something in the air felt wrong.

 It wasn’t fear.
 Tony knew fear like he knew the sharp smell of gunpowder on a range.
 Fear was distinct.
 Fear was honest.
 What he felt now was… off.
-A misalignment, like a song played half a beat too slow.
+A misalignment, like a video whose sound was played half a beat too slow.

 Tony slowed and raised a clenched fist.